kobbykay2000/Global-Forest-Dynamics-A-20-Year-Comparative-Analysis-2000-2020-/README.md

 *SDG Area:* SDG 15 – Life on Land
 *Analysis Type:* Descriptive and comparative data analysis

----

-## Data Source

-The workbook contains the forest-share dataset used for the analysis; however, the original external data-source citation is not specified within the workbook.
-The original source should be added here before formal publication or submission if available.

 Ready to connect with great minds passionate about creating a greener future.
 Let’s share ideas, collaborate, and join the fight against deforestation.
 Together, our contributions can make a difference kobbykay2000@gmai.com(mailto:kobbykay2000@gmail.com)